General Covid-19 Information

 Local fairs and festivals are no longer allowed; national and international fairs can still run, as long as they abide by the current safety protocols.
 In-person assemblies and conferences are also not allowed, and generally all public or private meetings should be conducted remotely, unless there is a valid reason not to.

-Health clubs, gyms, and pools are closed; sports activities are permitted in open air while maintaining social distancing.
+Health clubs, gyms, and pools are closed; sports activities are permitted alone in open air while maintaining social distancing.
 Exceptions are centers that provide essential health services (such as physical therapy).
-Personal care businesses (e.g. hairdressers) are open.

-Public transportation in Italy is working normally, but it is recommended to avoid using it unless it is strictly necessary (work, study, or health reasons).
+Public transportation in Italy is working at reduced capacity with no more than 50% of the total number of passengers allowed.
+It is recommended to avoid using it unless it is strictly necessary (work, study, or health reasons).

-It is mandatory to wear a mask and to keep a safe distance in all shops including grocery stores.
+It is also mandatory to wear a mask and to keep a safe distance in all shops including grocery stores.
+A limited number of people are allowed inside at the same time and must not stay longer than needed.
 Some supermarkets deliver groceries upon purchase above a certain value per order.
 Many Florentines have adopted this practice as a way of limiting their exposure to supermarkets.
+Shopping centers are closed on holidays and the day before; pharmacies, food stores, news-stands, and tobacconists located inside the shopping centers will stay open.

 Everyone living in Italy is encouraged to download Immuni, Italy’s Covid-19 tracing app, free and anonymous from the App Store or Google Play Store.
 The Immuni website has comprehensive information in English.